TWO YEARS OF WAR

 You can help.

-Sudanese volunteer networks, also known as ERRs, are delivering lifesaving aid to over 3 million people caught in war and famine.
+Sudanese volunteer networks, also known as the Emergency Response Rooms (ERRs), are delivering lifesaving aid to over 3 million people caught in war and famine.

 The ongoing civil war in Sudan has displaced millions of people, caused mass starvation, and limited access to basic needs like water, shelter, and medicines.